centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-domainchecker.md

 In our suggestion engine (our API) .com and .net have by default a high weight.
 If you want to get other results, we suggest to create a custom category with the TLDs you want to see (without .com/.net).
 Mark that category as active by default and any other category as inactive.
 This can be done by using the domainchecker addon backend.
 In addition the client can use two further settings to influence the results: `Use my IP Address` and `Use language`.
 These can be accessed over the Settings icon located in the search label input field.

-### 5. Some Icons and Texts are not displayed on frontend-side - is that a bug?

-Please verify that you have the Six template in use (or at least one that is 100% compatible with it).
-Our modules are 100% compatible with the default WHMCS templates.
-This might be an issue of your template that you need to review.
+In the lookup provider settings and on client-side of our addon, we also provide a setting for suppressing .com / .net as workaround.

-### 6. How to use this module together with the Module "Geolocation Hook for WHMCS"
+### 5. How to use this module together with the Module "Geolocation Hook for WHMCS"

 This is a module developed by ModulesGarden that is using a Geo-IP-DB for visitor localization to automatically switch the active currency to the configured/matching one for that region even though another currency is configured as default currency in WHMCS.
 The only thing you need to care about is to add the domainchecker.php and/or mydomainchecker.php to the allowed scripts configuration.
 Read [here](//www.docs.modulesgarden.com/Geolocation_Hook_For_WHMCS), section `Configuration`, Head Line `5.
 Selecting Pages`.

-### 7. Your availability Check is slow!
+### 6. Your availability Check is slow!

 We can ensure it is not!
 There are several things you can review in your WHMCS Instance where we know such issues have their origin in:

 a) Deinstall / Disable all Add-Ons in WHMCS you really don't need!
 Your general page load / response increases with each installed addon.
 b) Network / Firewall issue - check how long it takes to ping "api.ispapi.net".
 One known customer issue related to hardware firewall appliances and Linux (e.g CentOs/CloudLinux):